chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Plate Discharge
 ==================================

-This example compares the angle of repose and performance results of a plate discharging particles with performance enhancement methods.
+This example compares the angles of repose and performance results of a plate discharging particles with performance enhancement methods.

 ----------------------------------
 Features